lemire/dictionary/README.md

 and binary pack them.
 In the decompression phase, we try to recover the dictionary-coded values as fast as possible.

+Dictionary coding is in common use within database systems (e.g., Oracle, Parquet and so forth).

 We are going to assume that one has a recent Intel processor for the sake of this experiment.